Fat Squirrel Outdoor

 What should we bring with us?

-A cushion
+A cushion for a campfire session

 A blanket